grimflowers/odin-calculator/README.md

 # odin-calculator
-A simple GUI calculator built with HTML, CSS, and Vanilla JS.
+A simple calculator with a GUI built with HTML, CSS, and Vanilla JS.
 Final project for Odin Project Foundations